International Journal of Yogic, Human Movement and Sports Sciences

 How to cite this article:

-Dr. Ajay Kumar Pandey and Dr. Bhojram Rawte.
+Dr. Ajay Kumar Pandey, Dr. Bhojram Rawte.
 An assessment of sports competitive anxiety, self-concept and self-confidence between male and female all India university individual game players.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2019; 4(1): 862-865.
+Int J Yogic Hum Mov Sports Sciences 2019;4(1):862-865.